Spyware: Digital rights management

 Some copy-protection technologies have borrowed from spyware.
 In 2005, Sony BMG Music Entertainment was found to be using rootkits in its XCP digital rights management technology Like spyware, not only was it difficult to detect and uninstall, it was so poorly written that most efforts to remove it could have rendered computers unable to function.

 Texas Attorney General Greg Abbott filed suit, and three separate class-action suits were filed.
 Sony BMG later provided a workaround on its website to help users remove it.

 Beginning on April 25, 2006, Microsoft's Windows Genuine Advantage Notifications application was installed on most Windows PCs as a "critical security update".
 While the main purpose of this deliberately uninstallable application is to ensure the copy of Windows on the machine was lawfully purchased and installed, it also installs software that has been accused of "phoning home" on a daily basis, like spyware.
 It can be removed with the RemoveWGA tool.

 Personal relationships

-Stalkerware is spyware that has been used to monitor electronic activities of partners in intimate relationships.
+When people use spyware to monitor electronic activities of intimate partners without consent, the software is also called stalkerware.
+Many people who commit domestic abuse use spyware and other digital monitoring tools as part of controlling and coercive behavior.
+Depending on local laws, observing a partner's online activity without their consent may be illegal.
 At least one software package, Loverspy, was specifically marketed for this purpose.
-Depending on local laws regarding communal/marital property, observing a partner's online activity without their consent may be illegal; the author of Loverspy and several users of the product were indicted in California in 2005 on charges of wiretapping and various computer crimes.
+The author of Loverspy and several users of the product were indicted in California in 2005 on charges of wiretapping and various computer crimes.